SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   IDORINDEX  rule UUID or index

 FLAGS
   -h, --help             Show CLI help.
-  -j, --json                 use JSON format of input and/or output -l, --location-id=<value>  a specific location to query -o, --output=<value>       specify output file
+  -j, --json             use JSON format of input and/or output -l, --location=<UUID>  a specific location to query -o, --output=<value>   specify output file
   -p, --profile=<value>  [default: default] configuration profile -t, --token=<value>    the auth token to use
   -y, --yaml             use YAML format of input and/or output --language=<value>     ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 DESCRIPTION
   get a specific rule